 BW: Wood supply, what kind of woods are you into these days?
 Is it local or all over?

 DS: The woods I use most these days are basically traditional classical guitar standards: western red cedar from this coast of Canada or spruce from Europe for soundboards; Indian rosewood, Madagascar rosewood, Brazilian rosewood, or Bosnian (aka European) maple for backs and sides; Spanish cedar or mahogany for necks; ebony or sometimes Brazilian rosewood for fingerboards.
 About a year ago I just couldn’t resist a beautiful cedar log that had washed up on the beach in my town.
 I chainsawed it into manageable chunks early one morning (I mentally apologized to the hundred or so folks who live within earshot of the beach) and brought it home to dry.
-It’ll make around 50 tops that should be excellent quality, some with perfectly uniform color and some with dramatic color striping.
+It’ll make around 50 tops that should be excellent quality, some with perfectly uniform colour and some with dramatic colour striping.

 Like most luthiers, I’m quite concerned about the dwindling supply of our staple exotic and not-too-exotic woods, like the rosewoods, ebony, spruces, mahogany and Spanish cedar – that’s every piece of wood in a traditional Spanish guitar!
 Guitar makers are not the reason why these species are so strained, but we’d all do well to start looking at and accepting more sustainable alternatives to the “traditional” tonewoods.
 Of course luthiers, especially steel string guitar makers, have been using domestic or local woods for many years, but so far there has been limited market acceptance of alternative woods in the classical guitar scene.
 That’s not because they don’t work well or sound good.
-It’s mostly just becuase they look funny.
+It’s mostly just because they look funny.
 People aren’t used to seeing them on classical guitars.

 BW: What’s next for Douglas Scott guitars?